A robust implementation for solving the $S$-unit equation and several applications: The Bounds of Baker-W ustholz and Yu

-\end{theorem} The theorems of Baker and Yu both provide inequalities of the form ``a polynomial function of $B$ is bounded by a polynomial function of $\log(B)$,'' which in turn guarantee an absolute bound on $B$.
-The analysis to determine such a bound explicitly is standard; we will use the following result of Petho and de Weger for this purpose. \begin{lemma}[Petho and de Weger {\cite[Lemma 2.2]{Petho-deWeger:1986}}] Suppose the real numbers $a, b, h$ satisfy $a\geq 0$, $h\geq 1$, $b>\bigl( \frac{e^2}{h} \bigr)^h$, and let $x\in\mathbb{R}$ be the largest solution to the equation
+The theorems of Baker-W\"ustholz and Yu both provide inequalities of the form ``a polynomial function of $B$ is bounded by a polynomial function of $\log(B)$,'' which in turn guarantee an absolute bound on $B$.
+The analysis to determine such a bound explicitly is standard; we will use the following result of Peth\H{o} and de Weger for this purpose. \begin{lemma}[Peth\H{o} and de Weger {\cite[Lemma 2.2]{Petho-deWeger:1986}}] Suppose the real numbers $a, b, h$ satisfy $a\geq 0$, $h\geq 1$, $b>\bigl( \frac{e^2}{h} \bigr)^h$, and let $x\in\mathbb{R}$ be the largest solution to the equation

 Then

 \end{lemma}